BillyCheung10botics/watsonstt2scratch/README.md

-# TM2Scratch
+# WatsonSTT2Scratch

 *Read this in other languages: [English](README.md).*

-Watsonstt2Scratch allows speech recognition with IBM Watson in Scratch 3.
+WatsonSTT2Scratch allows speech recognition with IBM Watson in Scratch 3.
 The following platforms are supported,
 1. Chrome Browser
 2. Safari Browser

 This scratch extension is inspired by [champierre](https://github.com/champierre/speech2scratch) and [IBM Watson STT](https://cloud.ibm.com/apidocs/speech-to-text)
 ## How to use

-### Image recognition
+### Speech recognition

-1.
+TO DO

-## For Developers - How to run WatsonSTT extension on your computer
+## For Developers - How to run WatsonSTT2Scratch extension on your computer

 1. Setup LLK/scratch-gui on your computer.